513: The Brain That Wouldn't Die

 Maybe she could get work in a Peter Gabriel video.

 Peter Gabriel is a musician who became famous in the rock group Genesis and went on to an even more successful solo career.
-This is probably specifically a reference to Gabriel's video for "Sledgehammer," which is a closeup on Gabriel's face singing the song while various stop-motion shenanigans go on around him.
+This is specifically a reference to Gabriel's video for "Sledgehammer," which is a closeup on Gabriel's face singing the song while various stop-motion shenanigans go on around him.

 See note on Flash Bazbo, above.